druce/druce.github.io/_posts/2020-10-12-hyperparameter-tuning-with-xgboost-ray-tune-hyperopt-and-optuna.md

 ```
 ### Notes:
  - ElasticNet is linear regression with L1 and L2 regularization (2 hyperparameters)
  - When we use regularization, we need to scale the data so the fixed coefficient penalty has a similar impact across features.
+We use a pipeline with RobustScaler for scaling.
- - Fit data and extract hyperparams.
+ - Fit data and extract hyperparameters from the fitted model.
- - Then we do cross_val_score with reported hyperparams (doesn't appear to be a way to extract the score from the fitted model without refitting)
+ - Then we do cross_val_score with reported hyperparams (There doesn't appear to be a way to extract the score from the fitted model without refitting)
  - Verbose output reports 130 tasks, for full grid search on 10 folds expect 13x9x10=1170.
 Clever optimization - just updates reg penalty and doesn't refit?
  - Note the modest $70 reduction in RMSE.